 Unfortunately, if the recipient does not understand the true value of the quilt and the painstaking effort you have put into it, the quilt might be used for a dog bed, under the car to change the oil, to protect furniture during a move, or as a diaper changing pad.

 Part of the joy of getting a gift is the anticipation and unwrapping.
 A properly wrapped gift provides anticipation to the recipient.
 It shows both your loved one and your quilt the proper respect they both deserve.

 Putting a quilt in a large box and wrapping it is an option.
 You can ask your local store for a box.
-The video shows how to wrap a large gift if your wrapping paper is not large enough to fit.
-If you don't have large enough sheets of wrapping paper, you can also consider using holiday fabric.
-Instead of throwing it away, the recipient can use it to cover a table or place under the tree next year.
+The video below shows how to wrap a large gift if your wrapping paper is not large enough to fit.
+If you don't have large enough sheets of wrapping paper, you can also consider using holiday fabric; instead of throwing it away, the recipient can use it to cover a table or place it under the tree next year.
 Or you can take it back and make your next quilt.

 Consider making a reusable gift bag.
 Since you are making it, it will be the right size for the quilt, and you can reuse it when you give other quilts.

 Roll up the quilt and tie a wide ribbon around it.
 Even though the quilt is in full view, the pattern is hidden in the rolls, and the level of mystery is still present.